laravel/docs/artisan.md

 <a name="closure-command-descriptions"></a>
 #### Closure Command Descriptions

-When defining a Closure based command, you may use the `describe` method to add a description to the command.
+When defining a closure based command, you may use the `describe` method to add a description to the command.
 This description will be displayed when you run the `php artisan list` or `php artisan help` commands:

     Artisan::command('build {project}', function ($project) {
         $this->info("Building {$project}!");